-reynolds.edu/student affairs/successcenter.htm
+reynolds.edu/student\services/advising/success\center.aspx

 Student Success Centers provide services and resources to meet the specialized needs of students in a centralized location.
-Specifically, the Student Success Centers provide advising services to new and returning students in the areas of admissions, registration, financial aid, academic advising, and veteran's affairs.
+Specifically, the Student Success Centers provide advising services to new and returning students in the areas of admissions, registration, financial aid, academic advising, and veteran's services.

-Academic advising within Student Success Centers is designed to facilitate a seamless transition into J. Sargeant Reynolds and to provide institutional support that will encourage academic succes, and assist students with clarification of their academic and career goals.
+Academic advising within Student Success Centers is designed to facilitate a seamless transition into Reynolds and to provide institutional support that will encourage academic success, and assist students with clarification of their academic and career goals.